 Actually, this is the perfect decoration for just about anywhere, indoors or out.
-These have worked really well for us this year on our porch and over our door because they’re lightweight and easy to hang, but I can definitely see myself using these indoors as well next year.
+These worked really well for us last year on our porch and over our door because they were lightweight and easy to hang, but I can definitely see myself using these indoors as well.

 For the porch, I just made smaller individual garlands for each section of railing and then tied them on using some white yarn.

 For over the door, I made my garland about 11 feet long.